Released under the MIT License. See LICENSE for details.

 [docs] def get_main_window(self) -> bauiv1.MainWindow | None: """Return main window, if any.""" return self._main_window()

-[docs] def set_main_window( self, window: bauiv1.MainWindow, *, from_window: bauiv1.MainWindow | None | bool = True, is_back: bool = False, is_top_level: bool = False, is_auxiliary: bool = False, back_state: MainWindowState | None = None, suppress_warning: bool = False, ) -> None: """Set the current 'main' window, replacing any existing.
-Generally this should not be called directly; The high level MainWindow methods main_window_replace() and main_window_back() should be used when possible for navigation. """ # pylint: disable=too-many-locals # pylint: disable=too-many-branches # pylint: disable=too-many-statements from bauiv1._uitypes import MainWindow # Encourage migration to the new higher level nav calls. if not suppress_warning: warnings.warn( 'set_main_window() should usually not be called directly;' ' use the main_window_replace() or main_window_back()' ' methods on MainWindow objects for navigation instead.' ' If you truly need to use set_main_window(),' ' pass suppress_warning=True to silence this warning.', DeprecationWarning, stacklevel=2, ) # We used to accept Widgets but now want MainWindows. if not isinstance(window, MainWindow): raise RuntimeError( f'set_main_window() now takes a MainWindow as its "window" arg.' f' You passed a {type(window)}.', ) window_weakref = weakref.ref(window) window_widget = window.get_root_widget() if isinstance(from_window, MainWindow): # from_window_widget = from_window.get_root_widget() pass else: if from_window is not None and not isinstance(from_window, bool): raise RuntimeError( f'set_main_window() now takes a MainWindow or bool or None' f'as its "from_window" arg.' f' You passed a {type(from_window)}.', ) existing = self._main_window() # If they passed a back-state, make sure it is fully filled out. if back_state is not None: if ( back_state.is_top_level is None or back_state.is_auxiliary is None or back_state.window_type is None ): raise RuntimeError( 'Provided back_state is incomplete.' ' Make sure to only pass fully-filled-out MainWindowStates.' ) # If a top-level main-window is being set, complain if there already # is a main-window. if is_top_level: if existing: logging.warning( 'set_main_window() called with top-level window %s' ' but found existing main-window %s.', window, existing, ) else: # In other cases, sanity-check that the window ordering this # switch is the one we're switching away from. try: if isinstance(from_window, bool): # For default val True we warn that the arg wasn't # passed.
-False can be explicitly passed to disable # this check. if from_window is True: caller_frame = inspect.stack()[1] caller_filename = caller_frame.filename caller_line_number = caller_frame.lineno logging.warning( 'set_main_window() should be passed a' " 'from_window' value to help ensure proper" ' UI behavior (%s line %i).', caller_filename, caller_line_number, ) else: # For everything else, warn if what they passed # wasn't the previous main menu widget. if from_window is not existing: caller_frame = inspect.stack()[1] caller_filename = caller_frame.filename caller_line_number = caller_frame.lineno logging.warning( "set_main_window() was passed 'from_window' %s" ' but existing main-menu-window is %s.' ' (%s line %i).', from_window, existing, caller_filename, caller_line_number, ) except Exception: # Prevent any bugs in these checks from causing problems. logging.exception('Error checking from_window') if is_back: # These values should only be passed for forward navigation. assert not is_top_level assert not is_auxiliary # Make sure back state is complete. assert back_state is not None assert back_state.is_top_level is not None assert back_state.is_auxiliary is not None assert back_state.window_type is type(window) window.main_window_back_state = back_state.parent window.main_window_is_top_level = back_state.is_top_level window.main_window_is_auxiliary = back_state.is_auxiliary else: # Store if the window is top-level so we won't complain later if # we go back from it and there's nowhere to go to. window.main_window_is_top_level = is_top_level window.main_window_is_auxiliary = is_auxiliary # When navigating forward, generate a back-window-state from # the outgoing window. if is_top_level: # Top level windows don't have or expect anywhere to # go back to. window.main_window_back_state = None elif back_state is not None: window.main_window_back_state = back_state else: oldwin = self._main_window() if oldwin is None: # We currenty only hold weak refs to windows so that # they are free to die on their own, but we expect # the main menu window to keep itself alive as long # as its the main one.
-Holler if that seems to not # be happening. logging.warning( 'set_main_window: No old MainWindow found' ' and is_top_level is False;' ' this should not happen.' ) window.main_window_back_state = None else: window.main_window_back_state = self.save_main_window_state( oldwin ) self._main_window = window_weakref self._main_window_widget = window_widget
+[docs] def set_main_window( self, window: bauiv1.MainWindow, *, back_state: MainWindowState | None, from_window: bauiv1.MainWindow | None | bool = True, is_back: bool = False, is_top_level: bool = False, is_auxiliary: bool = False, suppress_warning: bool = False, restore_shared_state: bool = True, ) -> None: """Set the current 'main' window.
+Generally this should not be called directly; The high level MainWindow methods main_window_replace() and main_window_back() should be used whenever possible to implement navigation.
+The caller is responsible for cleaning up any previous main window. """ # pylint: disable=too-many-branches # pylint: disable=too-many-statements # pylint: disable=too-many-locals from bauiv1._window import MainWindow # If we haven't grabbed initial uiscale or screen size for # recreate comparision purposes, this is a good time to do so. if self._last_win_recreate_screen_size is None: self._last_win_recreate_screen_size = ( babase.get_virtual_screen_size() ) if self._last_win_recreate_uiscale is None: self._last_win_recreate_uiscale = babase.app.ui_v1.uiscale # Encourage migration to the new higher level nav calls. if not suppress_warning: warnings.warn( 'set_main_window() should usually not be called directly;' ' use the main_window_replace() or main_window_back()' ' methods on MainWindow objects for navigation instead.' ' If you truly need to use set_main_window(),' ' pass suppress_warning=True to silence this warning.', DeprecationWarning, stacklevel=2, ) # We used to accept Widgets but now want MainWindows. if not isinstance(window, MainWindow): # if callable(window): # window = window() # else: raise RuntimeError( f'set_main_window() now takes a MainWindow as its "window" arg.' f' You passed a {type(window)}.', ) window_weakref = weakref.ref(window) window_widget = window.get_root_widget() if not isinstance(from_window, MainWindow): if from_window is not None and not isinstance(from_window, bool): raise RuntimeError( f'set_main_window() now takes a MainWindow or bool or None' f'as its "from_window" arg.' f' You passed a {type(from_window)}.', ) existing = self._main_window() # If they passed a back-state, make sure it is fully filled out. if back_state is not None: if ( back_state.is_top_level is None or back_state.is_auxiliary is None or back_state.window_type is None ): raise RuntimeError( 'Provided back_state is incomplete.' ' Make sure to only pass fully-filled-out MainWindowStates.' ) # If a top-level main-window is being set, complain if there # already is a main-window. if is_top_level: if existing: logging.warning( 'set_main_window() called with top-level window %s' ' but found existing main-window %s.', window, existing, ) else: # In other cases, sanity-check that the window asking for # this switch is the one we're switching away from. try: if isinstance(from_window, bool): # For default val True we warn that the arg wasn't # passed.
+False can be explicitly passed to disable # this check. if from_window is True: caller_frame = inspect.stack()[1] caller_filename = caller_frame.filename caller_line_number = caller_frame.lineno logging.warning( 'set_main_window() should be passed a' " 'from_window' value to help ensure proper" ' UI behavior (%s line %i).', caller_filename, caller_line_number, ) else: # For everything else, warn if what they passed # wasn't the previous main menu widget. if from_window is not existing: caller_frame = inspect.stack()[1] caller_filename = caller_frame.filename caller_line_number = caller_frame.lineno logging.warning( "set_main_window() was passed 'from_window' %s" ' but existing main-menu-window is %s.' ' (%s line %i).', from_window, existing, caller_filename, caller_line_number, ) except Exception: # Prevent any bugs in these checks from causing problems. logging.exception('Error checking from_window') if is_back: # These values should only be passed for forward navigation. assert not is_top_level assert not is_auxiliary # Make sure back state is complete. assert back_state is not None assert back_state.is_top_level is not None assert back_state.is_auxiliary is not None assert back_state.window_type is type(window) window.main_window_back_state = back_state.parent window.main_window_is_top_level = back_state.is_top_level window.main_window_is_auxiliary = back_state.is_auxiliary else: # Store if the window is top-level so we won't complain # later if we go back from it and there's nowhere to go to. window.main_window_is_top_level = is_top_level window.main_window_is_auxiliary = is_auxiliary # When navigating forward, generate a back-window-state from # the outgoing window. if is_top_level: # Top level windows don't have or expect anywhere to go # back to. assert back_state is None window.main_window_back_state = back_state self._main_window = window_weakref self._main_window_widget = window_widget # Now that we're all set up, restore any state. if restore_shared_state: window.main_window_restore_shared_state()

 [docs] def has_main_window(self) -> bool: """Return whether a main menu window is present.""" return bool(self._main_window_widget)

-[docs] def clear_main_window(self, transition: str | None = None) -> None: """Clear any existing main window.""" from bauiv1._uitypes import MainWindow main_window = self._main_window() if main_window: main_window.main_window_close(transition=transition) else: # Fallback; if we have a widget but no window, nuke the widget. if self._main_window_widget: logging.error( 'Have _main_window_widget but no main_window' ' on clear_main_window; unexpected.' ) self._main_window_widget.delete() self._main_window = empty_weakref(MainWindow) self._main_window_widget = None
+[docs] def clear_main_window(self, transition: str | None = None) -> None: """Clear any existing main window.""" from bauiv1._window import MainWindow main_window = self._main_window() if main_window: main_window.main_window_close(transition=transition) else: # Fallback; if we have a widget but no window, nuke the widget. if self._main_window_widget: logging.error( 'Have _main_window_widget but no main_window' ' on clear_main_window; unexpected.' ) self._main_window_widget.delete() self._main_window = empty_weakref(MainWindow) self._main_window_widget = None

 [docs] def save_main_window_state(self, window: MainWindow) -> MainWindowState: """Fully initialize a window-state from a window.
-Use this to get a state for later restoration purposes.
+Use this to get a complete state for later restoration purposes.
 Calling the window's get_main_window_state() directly is insufficient. """ winstate = window.get_main_window_state() # Store some common window stuff on its state. winstate.parent = window.main_window_back_state winstate.is_top_level = window.main_window_is_top_level winstate.is_auxiliary = window.main_window_is_auxiliary winstate.window_type = type(window) return winstate

 [docs] def restore_main_window_state(self, state: MainWindowState) -> None: """Restore UI to a saved state.""" existing = self.get_main_window() if existing is not None: raise RuntimeError('There is already a MainWindow.') # Valid states should have a value here. assert state.is_top_level is not None assert state.is_auxiliary is not None assert state.window_type is not None win = state.create_window(transition=None) self.set_main_window( win, from_window=False, # disable check is_top_level=state.is_top_level, is_auxiliary=state.is_auxiliary, back_state=state.parent, suppress_warning=True, )

-[docs] @override def on_screen_change(self) -> None: # Update our stored UIScale. self._update_ui_scale() # Update native bits (allow root widget to rebuild itself/etc.) _bauiv1.on_screen_change() # Lastly, if we have a main window, recreate it to pick up the # new UIScale/etc. mainwindow = self.get_main_window() if mainwindow is not None: winstate = self.save_main_window_state(mainwindow) self.clear_main_window(transition='instant') self.restore_main_window_state(winstate)
+[docs] @override def on_ui_scale_change(self) -> None: # Update our stored UIScale. self._update_ui_scale() # Update native bits (allow root widget to rebuild itself/etc.) _bauiv1.on_ui_scale_change() self._schedule_main_win_recreate()